(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Figure \(\PageIndex{7}\): Reaction of water with transition metal complexes

-The reaction is catalyzed by adding a proton from an acid (like H2SO4), which can be called an electrophilic hydration.
+The reaction is catalyzed by adding a proton from an acid (such as H2SO4), which can be described as an electrophilic hydration.
 Once protonated at the carbon, which makes the most stable carbocation, water, as a nucleophile, attacks the positive carbon to produce the alcohol.
 These steps are illustrated in Figure \(\PageIndex{8}\).

 Figure \(\PageIndex{8}\): Mechanism for hydration of an alkene